- Ideal Box Turtle Tank Size?

 Males are known to have white or blue heads, but can occasionally have darker heads.

 Gulf coast box turtles also have a distinctive cusped beak (see image above), this is more pronounced in males.

-They enjoy being in shallow water, so it’s essential you provide them with a shallow dish that they can bathe in.
+They enjoy being in shallow water, so you must provide them with a shallow dish that they can bathe in.

 Due to their larger size, these guys are best suited to a large outdoor enclosure.

 Ornate Box Turtle (Terrapene ornata ornata)

 Native to central USA in the great plains and can be found in prairies, glades, and woodland.